afsarker/ripple-recovery-tool/README.md

 ```

 # Check the transaction
-Go to [Ripple charts](https://xrpcharts.ripple.com/#/graph) and type in your qccount to check the state of the transaction.
+Go to [Ripple charts](https://xrpcharts.ripple.com/#/graph) and type in your account to check the state of the transaction.